s-victor/TinyPedal/docs/customization.md

 To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
 Each row represents a vehicle class.
 First column is full vehicle class name that must match in-game vehicle class name.
 Second column is abbreviation name.
 Third column is color (HEX code).
 Double-click on color to open color dialog.

-To add new class, click `Add Class` button.
-Note, the editor can auto-detect and fill-in player's full vehicle class name from current active session.
+To add new class, click `Add` button.
+Note, the editor can auto-detect and fill-in all vehicle classes found from current active session, existing data will not be changed.

 To remove a class, click `X` button of a row.